jbg/libwebrtc/native-api.md

 their names (in various styles, such as `CamelCaseImpl`, `snake_case_impl`).
 They are not part of the API, and may change incompatibly at any time; do not use them.

+# Pre-processor macros

+The following pre-processor macros are considered part of the WebRTC API since they allow to enable or disable different parts of the library.

+## WEBRTC_EXCLUDE_BUILT_IN_SSL_ROOT_CERTS
+If you want to ship your own set of certificates and inject them into a WebRTC PeerConnection, you will probably want to avoid to compile and ship the default WebRTC set of certificates.

+You can achieve this by definning the preprocessor macro `WEBRTC_EXCLUDE_BUILT_IN_SSL_ROOT_CERTS`.
+If you use GN, you can just set the GN argument rtc_builtin_ssl_root_certificates to false and GN will define the macro for you.